Home

 Links

-When fulfilling a desire to dress up as your favorite movie or series character, you no longer have to settle for the $20 plastic sheet and mask from the Halloween store!
+When fulfilling a desire to dress up as your favorite movie or comic book character, you no longer have to settle for the $20 plastic sheet and mask from the Halloween store!

 When I am asked to do a replica, I undertake all the research necessary to craft the project to the greatest degree of accuracy possible.
 It really feels good when someone tells you "You look like you just stepped off the screen!"
 This gallery shows just a small sampling of the screen replicas I have done over the past years.